IF YOU’RE CONSIDERING THERAPY, IT’S NATURAL TO HAVE QUESTIONS

 • The way we speak to ourselves matters—our internal dialogue shapes how we experience our lives, and there’s no way to outpace or bypass the thoughts we’re having.
 When our thinking is anxious, fearful, or limiting, our emotions and body (our autonomic nervous system and its limbic system), responds accordingly.

 Affirmations serve as a counterweight to learned unhelpful thinking habits and our brain’s natural negativity bias.
 They are not about forcing positivity.
 Their spirit is in cultivating a new mental habit—an internal dialogue that offers resourcefulness, perspective, and choice.
-Affirmations can shift how we think, feel, and behave.
+Affirmations (or what some might call mantras) can shift how we think, feel, and behave.

 • I don’t solicit for testimonials.
-Your therapy experience is meant to be private, protected, and centered on you, not on promoting me.
+Your experience is meant to be private, protected, and centered on you.